Grantone/meal-tracker/README.md

-Meal-Tracker
+#Meal-Tracker

-Description
+##Description

-This is an Angular2 Project that keeps a list of logged meal according to their name, description or review of the meal eaten and also the number of calories each has.
+This is an Angular2 Project that keeps track of a list of meals according to their name, description or review of the meal eaten and also the number of calories each has.It lets you know the number of calories you eat in every meal.

-Installation
+##Installation

-Used the following development commands
+###Used the following development commands

 Npm install<br>
 Bower install<br>
 gulp build<br>
 gulp serve

-Setup/Installation Requirements
+###Setup/Installation Requirements

 Install the Node Project Manager (npm) in the Command Line: $ npm install<br>
 Install the Bower Project Manager in the Command Line: $ bower install<br>